yakovmanshin/YMFF/README.md

 }
 ```

-Now, `RemoteConfig` is a valid *feature flag store*.
+Now, `RemoteConfig` is a valid *feature-flag store*.

 Alternatively, you can create a custom wrapper object.
 That’s what I tend to do in my projects to achieve greater flexibility and avoid tight coupling.

 </details>

 ## Usage
-Here’s the most basic way to use YMFF:
+Here’s how you declare feature flags with YMFF:

 ```swift
 import YMFF